 Figure 29 - Pictobox front panel

 A Pictobox is not required in order to use Picto, but if it is not used a complex system involving a PC with a DAQ card and a breakout box plus relays for reward control, etc will have to be built.
-Pictobox provides all of this in one simple package, so running Picto experiment on a Pictobox is highly recommended.
+Pictobox provides all of this in one simple package, so running Picto experiments on a Pictobox is highly recommended.
 Detailed information on building, configuring and using a Pictobox is provided in the PictoboxDocumentation document; however, we provide a short overview of day to day use here from a user perspective.